Middle Eastern Masoor Dal

 1. First, wash, pat dry produce, and prep.

 2. Using a medium saucepan, add coconut oil and turn on medium heat.

 3. Add celery, onions, Bella mushrooms, & sweet potatoes along with spices.

 4. Sauté the vegetables inside of saucepan, stirring rapidly until onions turn translucent in color and the aromas start to kick in.

 5. Next, you will want to add purified water to the mixture.
 Then place bay leaves into the water to set the flavors.

-6. Now your ready to add the lentils into mixture.
+6. Now you’re ready to add the lentils into the mixture.
 Slowly stir in lentil until it is completely submerged under the water.

 7. Place a lid on top and turn on low to simmer for about 25 – 30 min.
 Can add more purified water while it cooks, because it will slowly evaporate.

 8. Meanwhile, as the lentil is cooking prepare the creamy topping.
 Mix together topping ingredients in a small container.
 (Can add less coconut milk for thicker consistency).